TarlanZiyadov/Cypress_e2e_TarlanZiyadov/README.md

 - Create separate github repository for report page.

-- Github workflow requires personal access token.
+- Github workflows requires personal access token.
 It can be generated via your github account settings -> Developers settings -> Fine-grained tokens with read and write access to both this repository and report repository.
 After add it as repository secrets.

 - Go through github workflows file and change all repo path to your new repositories.